Saturday, August 27

 Advising Team Meeting #1.3 p.m.–5 p.m.

 Bring your white advising folder and your fall schedule to this first gathering with your First-Year Seminar classmates and preceptors.
 Get acquainted, complete the new student survey, review fall registration and arrange advising appointments with your faculty advisor.
 Preceptors will answer questions about orientation, clarify student responsibilities and assist in preparation for faculty advising meetings.
-Meet in your advising team meeting location.
+Meet in your advising team meeting location, listed on your your folder.

 Transfer Team Meeting #1.
 3 p.m.–5 p.m.